Brachmia sitiens

 Brachmia sitiens is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1918.
 It is found in southern India.

 The wingspan is 18–19 mm.
 The forewings are light greyish-ochreous irrorated with rather dark fuscous.
-The stigmata is cloudy, dark fuscous, the plical somewhat before the first discal.
-There is a faint irregular transverse shade from the second to the dorsum and there are traces of cloudy submarginal dots around the apex and termen.
+The stigmata are cloudy, dark fuscous, the plical somewhat before the first discal.
+There is a faint irregular transverse shade from the second stigmata to the dorsum and traces of cloudy submarginal dots around the apex and termen.
 The hindwings are pale grey.